-In an effort to develop faster acting insulin for Type 1 diabetes, a study published in eLife found that three different types of cone snails — Conus geographus, C. tulipa and C. kinoshitai — all released fast-acting insulin venom to kill their prey.
+In an effort to develop faster acting insulin for Type 1 diabetes, a study published in eLife found that three different types of cone snails — Conus geographus, C. tulipa and C. kinoshitai — all released the speedy insulin venom to kill their prey.

 According to MindBodyGreen, insulin contains two segments — A and B chains.
-The B chain is necessary to activate the body’s insulin receptors and lower blood sugar, but in manufactured insulin, it slows the time for the diabetes drug to take effect.
-This delay raises an issue for Type 1 diabetics that need insulin fast.
+The B chain activates the body’s insulin receptors and lowers blood sugar.
+But with manufactured insulin, the B chain slows down insulin's effect, with the delay raising an issue for diabetics that need insulin fast.

-A person with Type 1 diabetes is unable to produce insulin and requires daily injections to manage their blood sugar.
-Despite decades of research, the manufactured insulin continues to contain the B chain in order to activate the receptor to lower blood sugar, delaying the drug's effect by 30 to 90 minutes, Business Standard reports.
+Despite many years of scientific research, manufactured insulin still requires the B chain to activate insulin receptors and lower blood sugar, delaying the drug's effect by a whopping 30 to 90 minutes, Business Standard reports.

 Type 2 diabetes, however, is a chronic condition linked to poor diet and sedentary lifestyles.
 There's no cure for Type 2 diabetes, but losing weight, eating well and exercising can help manage the disease, Mayo Clinic explains.

-"We are beginning to uncover the secrets of cone snails," said Helena Safavi-Hemami, Ph.D., assistant professor of biochemistry at University of Utah Health and senior author on the paper.
+"We are beginning to uncover the secrets of cone snails," said Helena Safavi-Hemami, Ph.D., assistant professor of biochemistry at University of Utah Health and senior author on the paper, in a news release.
 "We hope to use what we learn to find new approaches to treat diabetes."